The NMTC Program Stimulates New Investments in Low-Income Communities

 NMTC Incentivize Investments in Low Income Communities for Economic Revitalization

-NMTC program investors make investments in companies known as Community Development Entities (CDEs) that in turn make loans to businesses in low-income communities.
+NMTC program investors make equity investments in companies known as Community Development Entities (CDEs) that in turn make loans to businesses in low-income communities.
+These investments are often designated as qualified equity investments to take advantage of tax incentives.
 The intent of the program is to spur positive economic revitalization in these areas.

 Discover the unique benefits to borrowers, investors, and the US Economic Development Administration (EDA) from the NMTC Program.